bucs110a0spring22/ch-6-lab-SofiaFasullo/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+My program uses the 3np1 function that eventually turns every number into 1, taking various iterations of the function to arrive to 1 depending on the initial number.
+My main() function loops the 3np1 for a series of values and keeps track of the value and iterations needed.
+My graphing() function graphs the iterations needed and updates based on the max.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+This one was tough!